rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 This book uses Raspbian operating system which is the "official" operating system for the Raspberry PI.
 It is based on Debian Linux "Wheezy" and includes many packages that will make digital freedom easily obtainable.
+Raspbian uses Debian because it offers a strong foundation on which to build a Linux distribution.
+Debian (and by inheritance Raspbian) provide a large number of pre-compiled packages which are called `.deb` files.
+The creators of Debian created a set of tools called `apt-get` which let you easily download and automatically install these packages on your system making software management easy.

 ## NOOBS